 Loneliness Z-Score ~ Population Mobility + SDS

 The decision tree has two levels, which correspond to the two variables.
-For Local Authorities with Population Mobility less than 8.1 (which is around the mean), loneliness is relatively close to the population average.
+As shown in figure 7, for Local Authorities with Population Mobility less than 8.1 (which is around the mean), loneliness is relatively close to the population average.
 For those with high Population Mobility (above the mean) and better SDS scores loneliness appears higher than those with poor SDS scores.